singerdmx/flutter-quill/README.md

 ## Embed Blocks

 As of version 6.0, embed blocks are not provided by default as part of this package.
-Instead, this package provides an interface to all the user to provide there own implementations for embed blocks.
-Implementations for image, video and formula embed blocks is proved in a separate package [`flutter_quill_extensions`](https://pub.dev/packages/flutter_quill_extensions).
+Instead, this package provides an interface for all the users to provide their own implementations for embed blocks.
+Implementations for image, video, and formula embed blocks are proved in a separate package [`flutter_quill_extensions`](https://pub.dev/packages/flutter_quill_extensions).

 Provide a list of embed